stitchit/StitchIt/README.md

 ### Checkpoint Update

 The initial plan was to work with the OpenCV implementation of the Stitcher Class as the baseline.
 However, on going through the code, we observed that that various stages of image stitching – feature detection, feature matching, homography estimation and blending – were not so distinctly seen in the code, and thus optimizing it would require a much deeper understanding of the code.
-A different baseline was thus neeeded and we decided to to go ahead with OpenPano.
+A different baseline was thus needed and we decided to to go ahead with OpenPano.
 Although the Stitcher class of OpenCV was stated to be very slow, several recent optimizations have contributed to considerable speedup.
 The OpenPano implementation also has several optimizations incorporated, making it a faster algorithm than what was expected.
 This has made the problem of reducing execution time more challenging for us, requiring us to come up with more innovative and indirect ways of parallelizing the code.

 WORK DONE: